bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 ### Signing your iOS project

-To sign your iOS project, you have to upload code signing certificates and provisioning profiles depending on the distribution and the code signing type you have set in the **Cordova Archive** and **Ionic Archive** Steps.
+To sign your iOS project, you have to upload code signing certificates and provisioning profiles depending on the distribution and the code signing type you have set in the **Cordova archive** and **Ionic archive** Steps.
 Let's dive right in!

 1. Generate the native Xcode project locally from your Ionic or Cordova project by calling `cordova platform add ios` or `ionic cordova platform add ios`.
 2. Use our [codesigndoc](https://github.com/bitrise-io/codesigndoc) tool to [collect the code signing files](https://devcenter.bitrise.io/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).